ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 {% endhighlight %}

 #### Offline installs
-A way to prevent npm to look up the registry and ensure local installs is by adding the variable `--cache-min` and to set it to a high value such as 999999.
+A way to prevent npm to look up the registry, and ensure local installs, is by adding the variable `--cache-min` and to set it to a high value such as 999999.

 {% highlight sh %}
 npm install --cache-min 999999
 {% endhighlight %}

 #### Run scripts
-In `package.json` it is possible to define default run scripts as showed below.
+In `package.json` it is possible to define default run scripts as shown below.

 {% highlight sh %}
 npm start